vishvAsa/kalpAntaram/kANe/v1p1/36_the_nAradasmRti.md

 passage about Manu is quoted by Visvarūpa on Yāj.
 (II.
 98 ) and corresponds closely with the teaching of Manu (8.
 113).
 But the other passages crediting Manu with dividing ordeals into five kinds and giving his view about poison ordeal have no corresponding passage in the extant Manu.
 Therefore, Nārada had a version of Manu before him that was somewhat different in certain respects from our Manu or Nārada may be referring to Vrddha or Bșhat Manu.
 Besides this, there is one remarkable fact to be noted about the relation of Manu and Nārada.
 There are about 50 verses that are common to Manu and Nārada.
 Manu 8.
 12-14 and 18-19 are Nārada (sabhā, verses 8-10 and 12-13 in a different order), Manu 8.
 140-141 =N. (rņādāna 99-100), Manu 8.
 148-149=N. (rņādāna 80-81), M. 8.
 143=N. (mn.
 129, M. 8.
 64=N. (r.
 177 ), M. 8.
 72=N. ( ¥.
 189 ), M. 8.
 93 and 113=N. (r.
 199, 201 ), M.98-99 = N(r.
 208, 209 and Udyoga parva 35.
 33-34 ), M. 8.
 89=N. (r.
 225 ), M. 8.
 186-187, 189 191=N. ( upanidhi 10-13), M. 8.
 232-233, 235=N. ( vetanasya-anapākarma 14-16 in a diffe rent order ), M. 9.
 47=N. ( marital relation, verse 28 ), M. 8.
 224-225=N. (marital-relation, 33-34), M, 9.
 357-353=N. ( marital relation, 65-66 in reverse order ), M. 1.3=N. ( daya bhāga 31 ), M. 9.
 216 =N. (dāyabhāga 44), M. 8.
 267-269=N. (vākpārusya 15-17 ), M. 9.
 270-272=N. ( vāk pārusya 22-24 ), M. 8.
 281-284 =N. ( danda-pārusya ( 26-29), M. 4.
 87=N (prakirņaka 44 ).

-Nārada, mnādāna 158, 'srotriyās-tāpasā vỉddhā ye ca pravrajitā narāh I asāksinas-te vacanūn nātra heturudāhstah' has probably Manu 8.65 in view where we read 'na sākşi...na śrotriyo na lingastho na sajigebhyo vinirgataḥ'.
+Nārada, mnādāna 158, 'srotriyās-tāpasā vṛddhā ye ca pravrajitā narāh I asāksinas-te vacanūn nātra heturudāhstah' has probably Manu 8.65 in view where we read 'na sākşi...na śrotriyo na lingastho na sajigebhyo vinirgataḥ'.

 Besides these, there are several cases where Nārada closely agrees with Manu though the verses are not identical, e. g.
 Nārada ( sāhasa 19 ) may be compared with Manu 9.
 271 and Nārada ( appendix on theft, verses 1-4 ) may be compared with Manu ( 9.
 256-260 ).
 These facts establish that Nārada is based on a version of Manu that was essentially the same as the extant text of Manu, though there was some difference here and there.
 Nārada contains several verses that occur in the Mahābhārata.
 For example, Sānti III.
 66=N. (vyavahāra mātņkā 72 ),611 Udyoga 35.58=N. ( sabhā, verse 18 ), Ustega